truecodersio/learn.truecoders.io/learn/course/onboarding.md

 Our coffee maker works for making both single serve and full pots of coffee.

 **Important:** If you're making single serve coffee, only put in the water necessary for your cup.
 Any extra will overflow and spill.

-## Bathrooms

-Our TrueCoders HQ has a single bathroom available.
-If there is necessity, you may use the bathroom located on the 10th floor of the building.
-You'll need the code to use it:

-* Women's Restroom Code: `0512`
-* Men's Restroom Code: `0315`

-## Parking

-Parking is provided for all our students that request it.
-The parking structure is located on Morris Ave, just off of 20th St N. You'll find the location here on [Google Maps](https://goo.gl/maps/VF1YQCmCwuJ2).

-You'll need to head up the ramp, then scan your key card as shown below:

 <!--
 ![Parking Ramp](../images/parking-ramp.jpg "Parking Ramp")